 When considering paying off a mortgage on a home or condo, make sure that you have enough liquidity for unexpected emergencies and other short-term cash needs.
 And, make sure you have sufficient retirement savings.
 And, again, in case there’s a prepayment fee if you pay off your loan early, you’ll want to familiarize yourself with your lender’s prepayment policies.2 And, once your house is paid off, you will be responsible for paying your property taxes and insurance (versus a mortgage lender doing so on your behalf out of an escrow account).3

-Q: What are my options if I want to make a significant payment on the loan?
+Q: What are my options if I want to make a significant payment on my mortgage?

 A: Rather than paying off the whole amount, you could choose to make a lump-sum payment on the loan.
 The benefits of that approach include lowering overall interest costs and building equity.
 There are two primary ways to make a lump-sum payment on a mortgage.
 You can refinance as a way to lower the interest rate, in addition to making a large payment against the principal of your loan balance.

-Q: What are the advantages of not paying off your mortgage early?
+Q: What are the advantages of not paying off my mortgage early?

 A: A mortgage payment can represent an investment that hopefully you are making at a favorable interest rate, especially in light of recent Federal Reserve interest rate cuts.
 And, rather than taking money from investments to pay off your mortgage, that money can stay invested, giving it the opportunity to grow tax-deferred.
 Also, home values typically appreciate at a rate faster than inflation.1 As of June 2021, the U.S. annual inflation rate increased to 5.4%.4 So, for example, if a $1 million home increased in value by 10.4% (national rate increase in home prices as of April 2021)5, over the same period, then that appreciation would outpace inflation.